 Depending on the user's permissions level, you can click on the specific asset in this table.
 It will redirect you to the location of the asset at an asset-level view and with access to the Asset level analytics.
 (Information on asset Level analytics further in this article).

 Learn more about the usage of Templates & Publications.
-In the publisher tab, you can track all the created publications:
+In the Template Usage tab, you can track all the created publications:

 Publications are produced over a timeline chart